Pujols, Lot-et-Garonne: History

-Mayors

-Demographics

-Information on the evolution of the population size is available through the population censuses of Pujols, which have been conducted since 1793.
-Beginning in 2006, the official population count of towns has been published annually by the National Institute of Statistics and Economic Studies (INSEE).
-Currently, the census relies on a method whereby the INSEE collects data little by little from every municipality and town over a five-year period.
-For municipalities with fewer than 10,000 inhabitants, a census survey of the entire population is conducted every five years.
-During the intervening years, the population size is estimated through either interpolation or extrapolation.
-The first exhaustive census of Pujols using the new method was carried out in 2006.

-In 2015, the municipality of Pujols consisted of 3,623 inhabitants, a 0.08% decrease from 2010.
-During the same time period, the population of the Lot-et-Garonne department increased by 0.69%, while the French population overall (minus the department of Mayotte) increased by 2.44%.
+Population

 Culture

 Pujols is a member of the organization The Most Beautiful Towns in France.
 Located in the countryside, Pujols is a calm and peaceful town, yet it is nonetheless a vibrant and pleasant place to live, with many cultural and athletic activities.
 Pujols also has a municipal pool (the pool of Malbentre), located on Malbentre Street, which complements the municipality's athletic and leisure activities, as well as those of the municipal community of Greater Villeneuve.
-In addition, Pujols opened the Museum of Traditional Toys on June 28, 2015, where it is possible to look at and play with several hundred traditional toys.
+In addition, Pujols opened the Museum of Traditional Toys on 28 June 2015, where it is possible to look at and play with several hundred traditional toys.